-Girls and boys (all grades) may wear royal blue, cotton blend shorts and gray T-shirts with an official St. Philip's logo.
 The official P. E. Uniforms can be purchased through the Spirit Shop.
 The Spirit Shop carries P. E. shorts, short sleeve and long sleeve shirts as well as sweatshirts and sweatpants.
-Only the official

-PK2-PK4 students do not need to purchase uniforms.
+PK2-PK4 students do not need to purchase P.E. uniforms.
 They will wear their sneakers/tennis shoes.

-P.E. shorts for boys or girls may only be worn during the gym class from NOVEMBER 1 THROUGH THE END OF SPRING BREAK.
-During this time, students must wear the uniform sweatpants or dress back into their official school uniform immediately after the P.E. class is completed.
+P.E. shorts for boys or girls may only be worn during gym class from NOVEMBER 1 THROUGH THE END OF SPRING BREAK.
+During this time, students must wear the uniform sweatpants.